elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-knowledge-be-applied-to-solve-realworld-problems.md

 url: /learn/education-studies/questions/how-can-knowledge-be-applied-to-solve-realworld-problems
 score: -1.0
 related_article1:
-    id: 165476
+    id: 165485
-    title: How does the spectrum of understanding relate to higher order learning?
+    title: >-
+        How do memory and recall contribute to cognitive processes?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-spectrum-of-understanding-relate-to-higher-order-learning
+    url: /learn/education-studies/questions/how-do-memory-and-recall-contribute-to-cognitive-processes
 related_article2:
-    id: 165494
+    id: 165482
-    title: How can evaluating information critically improve decision making?
+    title: >-
+        What is the process of integrating multiple concepts to create a bigger picture?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-evaluating-information-critically-improve-decision-making
+    url: /learn/education-studies/questions/what-is-the-process-of-integrating-multiple-concepts-to-create-a-bigger-picture
 related_article3:
-    id: 165491
+    id: 165502
-    title: What strategies can be used to connect new knowledge with existing knowledge?
+    title: >-
+        What are some innovations in learning strategies that could shape the future of learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-be-used-to-connect-new-knowledge-with-existing-knowledge
+    url: /learn/education-studies/questions/what-are-some-innovations-in-learning-strategies-that-could-shape-the-future-of-learning
 related_article4:
-    id: 165497
+    id: 165478
-    title: What types of questions can enhance learning and encourage curiosity?
+    title: >-
+        Why is contextual learning important in the framework for learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-types-of-questions-can-enhance-learning-and-encourage-curiosity
+    url: /learn/education-studies/questions/why-is-contextual-learning-important-in-the-framework-for-learning
 related_article5:
-    id: 165480
+    id: 165475
-    title: What is the significance of conceptual relationships in understanding concepts?
+    title: >-
+        What is higher order learning and why is it important?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-conceptual-relationships-in-understanding-concepts
+    url: /learn/education-studies/questions/what-is-higher-order-learning-and-why-is-it-important
 ---

 &nbsp;